Quadtree/ds2cc/README.md

 Import the cloned project into your Eclipse workspace.

+Make sure you are using a Java 7 JDK.
+GWT is not yet compatible with Java 8.

 Verify that the /war/WEB-INF/lib directory contains the JARs.
 If it doesn't, try switching between different GWT versions...?

 Right click on the project and go to Google -> GWT Compile.
 Accept the defaults and compile.